COVID-19 pandemic: Information dissemination

-Some news organizations removed their online paywalls for some or all of their pandemic-related articles and posts.
-Some scientific publishers made pandemic-related papers available with open access.
+Some news organisations removed their online paywalls for some or all of their pandemic-related articles and posts.
+Many scientific publishers provided pandemic-related journal articles to the public free of charge as part of the National Institutes of Health's COVID-19 Public Health Emergency Initiative.
+According to one estimate from researchers at the University of Rome, 89.5% of COVID-19-related papers were open access, compared to an average of 48.8% for the ten most deadly human diseases.
 The share of papers published on preprint servers prior to peer review increased dramatically.

-Research is indexed and searchable in the NIH COVID-19 Portfolio.
+During the pandemic, Web GIS technology was leveraged to provide up to date visualisations of data related to the pandemic with the public.
+Employing this technology, the Johns Hopkins University COVID-19 dashboard served as the first global visualisation of COVID-19 data, which established it as the default method for government agencies to dissemeniate relevant spatial information.
+These dashboards were described by Jonathan Everts as "the most striking cultural artefact of the current coronavirus (SARS-CoV-2) pandemic," and during the pandemic every state government in the United States maintained one.

 Misinformation

-Misinformation and conspiracy theories about the pandemic are widespread.
-They travelled through mass media, social media, and text messaging.
-WHO declared an "infodemic" of incorrect information.
-Cognitive biases, such as jumping to conclusions and confirmation bias, were linked to conspiracy beliefs, including COVID-19 vaccine hesitancy.
+Misinformation and conspiracy theories about the pandemic have been widespread; they travel through mass media, social media and text messaging.
+In March 2020, WHO declared an "infodemic" of incorrect information.
+Cognitive biases, such as confirmation bias, are linked to conspiracy beliefs, including COVID-19 vaccine hesitancy.

-Transition to endemic phase

-In June 2022, an article in Human Genomics said that the pandemic was still "raging", but that "now is the time to explore the transition from the pandemic to the endemic phase.
-The latter will require worldwide vigilance and cooperation, especially in emerging countries", and suggested that developed countries should assist in boosting vaccination rates worldwide.

-As of 4 November 2022, health officials in some countries have said that COVID-19 is endemic or that the country was beginning to transition to an endemic phase.
-These include Cambodia, Indonesia, Lebanon, Malaysia, Mexico, Philippines, Singapore, South Korea, Spain and Vietnam.

-On 3 December 2022, Tedros Adhanom Ghebreyesus, WHO Director-General indicated, "We are much closer to being able to say that the emergency phase of the pandemic is over".

 Culture and society

-The pandemic has been included in the narratives of ongoing pre-pandemic TV shows and made a focus in new ones, with mixed results.
-Writing about the then-upcoming BBC sitcom Pandemonium on 16 December 2020, The New York Times asked, "Are we ready to laugh about Covid-19?
-Or rather, is there anything amusing, or recognizable in a humorous way, about life during a plague, with all of its indignities and setbacks, not to mention its rituals and rules."
+The COVID-19 pandemic had a major impact on popular culture.
+It was included in the narratives of ongoing pre-pandemic television series and become a central narrative in new ones, with mixed results.
+Writing for The New York Times about the then-upcoming BBC sitcom Pandemonium on 16 December 2020, David Segal asked, "Are we ready to laugh about Covid-19?
+Or rather, is there anything amusing, or recognizable in a humorous way, about life during a plague, with all of its indignities and setbacks, not to mention its rituals and rules".